apify/apify-client-python/docs/docs.md

 #### [](#actorclient-webhooks) `ActorClient.webhooks()`

-Retrieve WebhookCollectionClient for webhooks associated with this actor.
+Retrieve a client for webhooks associated with this actor.

 * **Return type**